 In 1999, another protest happened in the city’s downtown core.
 Groups of mostly peaceful protesters stood up against the behemoth of the World Trade Organization.
 These protests are sometimes referred to as the Battle of Seattle and were the largest protests in the U.S. associated with economic globalization.

-And just this year, after George Floyd’s horrific killing in May 2020, a dedicated group of organizers and thousands of Seattle citizens repeatedly took to the streets demanding justice as part of the greater Black Lives Matter movement.
-They eventually created the Capital Hill Organized Protest (formerly CHAZ).
+After George Floyd’s horrific killing in May 2020, a dedicated group of organizers and thousands of Seattle citizens repeatedly took to the streets demanding justice as part of the greater Black Lives Matter movement.
+They eventually created the Capitol Hill Organized Protest (formerly CHAZ).
 Although this administration has labeled the whole city an “anarchist jurisdiction,” CHOP covered just six city blocks and a park.